 Curbside waste and recycling is being collected as scheduled.

-At this time all garbage for curbside collection must be placed in a township bag.
+All garbage for curbside collection must still be placed in a township bag.
 Many of the retailers that sell these bags are open with extra precautions in place to enforce social distancing.
 If you are self-isolating or quarantined and unable to purchase these bags, we encourage you to contact the township office.

 Waste Collections Canada reminds residents to make sure their township bags are tied tightly to prevent spills.
 Please protect your collector.
 Do NOT place used tissues and napkins in the Green Bin – these items often become wind-blown when the collector opens the lid or when emptying the bin into the truck.
 As a precautionary measure to protect the health of collectors who each handle thousands of receptacles a week: